California Use Tax Information

-If you have questions on how to report and pay use tax on the purchase of vehicles, vessels, and aircraft, see California Use Tax Information available online or refer to Publication 79, Documented Vessels and California Tax, or Publication 79-A, Aircraft and California Tax.
+If you have questions on how to report and pay use tax on the purchase of vehicles, vessels, and aircraft, see our Tax Guide for Purchasers of Vehicles, Vessels, & Aircraft or refer to Publication 79, Documented Vessels and California Tax, or Publication 79-A, Aircraft and California Tax.
 The use tax due on these purchases cannot be reported on your California state income tax return.

 Cigarette and Tobacco Products